Vietnam.vn - Nền tảng quảng bá Việt Nam

 All kinds of street vendors

-The clip recorded the scene of a woman selling apples on a bicycle on Thuy Khue Street, Buoi Ward, Tay Ho District, Hanoi recently inviting two foreign tourists to try apples and then "overcharging" them, making many people angry.
-After trying them, the customer wanted to buy them, so the seller took a small bag of apples and charged 200,000 VND.
-However, the customer did not agree with this price, so he continuously refused and asked for his money back, but the seller refused to pay.
-After a while, a young man working as a security guard nearby "rescued" him, saying that the number of apples was too small compared to the amount of money and it was necessary to return the money to the customer.
+The clip recorded the scene of a woman selling apples on a bicycle on Thuy Khue Street, Buoi Ward, Tay Ho District, Hanoi recently inviting two foreign tourists to try apples and then "cutting them off" causing many people to be upset.
+After trying, the customer wanted to buy, so the seller took a small bag of apples and charged 200,000 VND.
+However, the customer did not agree with this price, so he repeatedly refused and asked for his money back, but the seller refused to pay.
+The two sides argued for a while, then a young security guard nearby "rescued" him, saying that the number of apples was too small compared to the amount of money and it was necessary to return the money to the customer.

-The People's Committee of Buoi Ward got involved and because the money had been returned, they decided to administratively fine the street vendor 150,000 VND.
+Buoi Ward People's Committee got involved and because the money had been returned, decided to administratively fine the street vendor 150,000 VND.

 Hàng rong bủa vây, chặt chém du khách- Ảnh 1.